makerdao/community/governance/votes/Executive vote - July 4, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Maker Protocol:

-- The "Approve LITE-PSM-USDC" DAO Resolution will be approved.
+- A LitePSM (LITE-PSM-USDC-A) DAO Resolution will be approved.

 Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
 This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
 The GSM Pause Delay is currently set to **30 hours**.